VC MEETING – FIRST VENTURE CAPITAL MEETING PREP

 9: Oversharing – VC Meeting

-Remember when you’re on a social date that many friends, books, or magazines likely suggested that you should “focus on the positives”?
+Remember when you’re on a social date that many friends, books, or magazines likely suggest that you should “focus on the positives”?

 Never share that you’re driving your mother’s 20-year-old car.